 A corporate official in Glendale declined to comment on the closure.

 "We opened up really strong and stayed strong for a good solid nine months," Whittle said.
-Although sales began to drop in the past month, the eatery remained successful.

 "It would have been nice to get a notice if things were starting to come to an end," said Kayla DeHerrera, who worked part time as a restaurant hostess.
 "They used to (say), Oh, we're doing so good, we're holding the other restaurants up.'